CankerScience

 Verdict: Weak Evidence — Mild Benefit Likely

-Salt water rinse is the most universally recommended canker sore remedy, and the evidence is weak but not zero.
+A salt water rinse is the most universally recommended canker sore remedy, and the evidence is weak but not zero.

 What the evidence shows: No published RCT has specifically tested salt water rinse for aphthous ulcers.
 The evidence base is expert opinion and physiological rationale.
 The reduction in bacterial load is plausible; the anti-inflammatory effect is modest at best.